 A 16% reduction of years of life lost due to alcohol is a remarkable impact of just one alcohol policy solution.
 This illustrates the potential of one effective solution to prevent harm and promote healthier communities.

 The World Health Organization reccommends to our governments to “Enforce bans or comprehensive restrictions on alcohol advertising, sponsorship, and promotion”

 Bans and comprehensive restrictions on alcohol advertising, sponsorship and promotion are impactful and cost-effective measures.
 Enacting and enforcing bans or comprehensive restrictions on exposure to them in the digital world will bring public health benefits and help protect children, adolescents and abstainers from the pressure to start consuming alcohol.”WHO SAFER Technical Package

 Bans or comprehensive restrictions on alcohol advertising are one of the top three most impactful and cost–effective solutions to prevent and reduce the harm caused by the products and practices of the alcohol industry.
 Of course, digital marketing should be included in such regulatory frameworks.

-The solution to protect people from commercial pressure to start consuming and to consume more and more alcohol has large support among the public.
-Therefore, it is important that policy makers break the cycle of heavy alcohol marketing, pervasive alcohol environments, and policy inaction.
-It’s time to hear the people and to put the public interest first.
+The solution to protecting people from commercial pressure to start consuming and to consume more and more alcohol has large support among the public.
+Therefore, it is important that policymakers break the cycle of heavy alcohol marketing, pervasive alcohol environments, and policy inaction.
+It’s time to hear the people and put the public interest first.